Introducing NinjaPear Learn more

 2. have revenues that are more than 5+M per annum

-Then, I exported the search results into a CSV file, ensuring that I have a column of data that includes the company's Linkedin Profile.
+Then, I exported the search results into a CSV file, ensuring that I have a column of data that includes the company's Professional Social Network Profile.

 Once I have the list, I want to enrich the data with company names and their corresponding corporate website.
 This is the Python script I used to enrich data for the list of companies I had exported from Crunchbase Pro: